JackalJoe/USB-Docs/(4) Tutorials and Guides/Mobile Apps.md

-This section shows you the different apps that you can use to manage your Ultraseedbox slot.
+This section shows you the different apps that you can use to manage your Ultra.cc slot.

 ***